3.2 Repeating Actions Over Multiple Files

 Questions

-- How can I do the same operations on many different files?
+- How can I do the same operations on different files?

-As a final piece to processing our museum-visit data, we need a way to get a list of all the files from different cities in our directory whose names start with exhibit-visits_city- and end with .csv.
+In order to repeat an action over multiple files, we need a way to get a list of the relevant files.
+We’ll start by getting a list of files that begin with "2026-02-18_google-trends-search- and end with VALUES.csv.
 The following library will help us to achieve this:

 import glob